 Resha Conroy, founder of the Dyslexia Alliance for Black Children, shares her perspective as a parent of a child with dyslexia in this video for the Decoding Dyslexia Oregon - Black Literacy Summit.
 We look forward to having her present our our March 14, 2022 Research to Practice Symposium - Understanding the Influence of Linguistic Variation on Reading.

 Whether she's teaching AIM students how to make a Play-Doh brain or presenting on neuroscience research, Dr. Fumiko Hoeft is always a Literacy Voice we like to hear and learn from.
 This TEDxSausalito talk focuses on the union between dyslexia and creativity.

-AIM is proud to be a Wilson Accredited Partner providing Wilson training to educators as well as instruction to our AIM Academy students.
+AIM is proud to be a Wilson® Accredited Partner providing Wilson professional learning to educators as well as instruction to our AIM Academy students.
 Barbara Wilson is a valued member of our Research Advisory Board and we always appreciate hearing her thoughts on all things reading and learning.
 Barbara's talk begins at minute 11 of this webinar.

 Kareem Weaver's declaration that there can be no equity, no social justice, without literacy resonates with us.
 We look forward to him joining our 3/14 Research to Practice Symposium to further this important discussion.
 This radio interview focusing on reading in Oakland highlights how important the the Science of Reading and training teachers in structured literacy is for all children.